Sensor Installation Guide

 Google GCP

-When installing a GreyNoise Sensor on a Google GCP system, an additional step is required pre-install step is required.
-Before running the bootstrap script, ensure that the /etc/hosts
+When installing a GreyNoise Sensor on a Google GCP system, an additional pre-installation step is required.
+Before running the sensor installation script, ensure that the /etc/hosts file contains an entry for 127.0.0.1 localhost.
+This is not included by default and can cause unexpected behavior with the system after the sensor installation script is executed.

 Installing the Sensor